Published 06:52 IST, April 16th 2020

 Advertisement

-With anti-doping collections severely curtailed across globe because of coronavirus pandemic, USADA is looking at new options, in this case by asking a group of leading Americans to give urine and small dried blood samples at home.
+With anti-doping collections severely curtailed across the globe because of the coronavirus pandemic, USADA is looking at new options, in this case by asking a group of leading Americans to give urine and small dried blood samples at home.

-y asked me to do it, and I wasn't opposed to doing it, Lyles said.
+They asked me to do it, and I wasn't opposed to doing it, Lyles said.

 Advertisement

 It's a way to get my drug test in.
-Athletes are still required to fill out ir whereabouts forms, and under this program, a doping control officer will connect with an athlete via Zoom or FaceTime during a prescribed window.
+Athletes are still required to fill out their whereabouts forms, and under this program, a doping control officer will connect with an athlete via Zoom or FaceTime during a prescribed window.

 Advertisement